Joe-Collins-1986/travel-app/README.md

    <details>
       <summary style="font-weight:bold">To-Do Lists</summary>

-   * As a user I can view all the to-do lists i have for a country so that i can plan and track my travel and holiday activities.
+   * As a user I can view all the to-do lists I have for a country so that i can plan and track my travel and holiday activities.
    * As a user I can add new to-do lists so that I can create specific task managers.
    * As a user I can delete to-do lists so that I can remove lists that are no longer required.
    * As a user I can update my to-do lists so that I can fix mistakes or add info.